TheCodeSummoner/SecurityPi/README.md

 ## Connecting to the server

 The server is ran on PI's boot.
 Connecting to it requires ip address and port.
 The port is always **50000**, and the ip address is the PI's ip address.
-Example software that can be used to connect to it is netcat (command *nc ip port*).
+Example software that can be used to connect to it is *netcat* (command *nc ip port*) or *PuTTY*.

 ## Solving the challenges